Do you think that you have the symptoms of hypothyroidism?

 This has to do with our reliance upon lab testing for diagnosis.

-Up until around the 1950's hypothyroidism was a diagnosis that was based on your symptoms.
+Up until around the 1950s hypothyroidism was a diagnosis that was based on your symptoms (8).

-Compare that to current testing and treatment standards which promote treatment based off of your TSH.
+Compare that to current testing and treatment standards which promote treatment based on your TSH.

-The reliance upon TSH as a marker for testing may result in lower than normal T3 and T4 levels according to many studies.
+The reliance upon TSH as a marker for testing may result in lower than normal T3 and T4 levels according to new studies (9).

 In addition, this type of testing doesn’t allow for variable changes in individuals as it relates to thyroid hormone conversion.